 - When will I find out if I got an interview?
 You will be notified through the eRezLife application portal.

-- When will I know that I have the job?
+- When will I know that I have the position?
 Final decisions are made in the middle of February.

 - Who should I choose to be my references?
 Everyone is required to provide two reference when they submit their application.
 We advise you pick references who would be able to speak best to your teamwork, leadership skills or your ability to fulfill the responsibilities of an RA.
 For example, if you have a current RA you can reach out to, another student leader on campus, a previous supervisor/employer, or any faculty/staff.